shrinerb/shrine/README.md

 `:store`.
 The cached file is an instance of `Shrine::UploadedFile`, but for processing we need to work with actual files, so we first need to download it.

-Keep in mind that `Shrine::UploadedFile` respresents a file uploaded to an abstract storage.
-Even though `Shrine::Storage::FileSystem` happens to store its files on disk, we still pretend that we `#download` it to respect the abstraction.

-In general, processing works in a way that if `#process` returns a file, Shrine continues storing that file, and if nil is returned, Shrine continues storing the original file.
+In general, processing works in a way that if `#process` returns a file, Shrine continues storing that file, otherwise if nil is returned, Shrine continues storing the original file.

 ### Versions